Famous, Rich, and Successful People Who Were High School or College Dropouts

 Aviv Hadar, CEO of Think Brilliant web-development studio and the tech brains behind SoulPancake.
 He dropped out of college.

-Bella Haddid, model.
+Bella Hadid, model.
 She attended Parsons College to study photography but dropped out after a semester to work full time as a model.
+She has not graduated from any college.

 Merle Haggard, country singer and songwriter.
 He was in and out of reform school as a teenager.
 By the age of 17 he was married.
 By 21 he was sentenced to six years in prison.
 He formed a prison band after hearing Johnny Cash sing at the prison.
 He never attended college.